 See this post for tips on applying for Chase Ink cards.
 In general I’d recommend waiting about a month between card applications.

-While there’s value in having all three Chase Ink cards, how should you prioritize the applications?
+While there’s value in having all three Chase Ink cards that earn points, how should you prioritize the applications?
 I don’t think there’s a right or wrong answer, though I do have a few thoughts:

 - Consider how much of the minimum spending you’d be able to complete, since the Ink Cash and Ink Unlimited have half the spending requirement of the Ink Preferred